theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/sap-single-sign-on.md

 4. AS Java looks up the mapping between Windows user and the corresponding SAP user and issues an SAP logon ticket for this SAP user.
 The logon ticket is delivered as part of the MYSAPSSO2 cookie.
 5. The server fetches the SAP logon ticket from the cookie, uses the ticket for logging onto AS ABAP and executes the extraction.

+{: .box-note }
-For more detailed information on the process of calling extraction using SSO with SAP Logon Tickets, refer to the knowledge base article [SSO with Logon-Ticket](https://kb.theobald-software.com/xtract-universal/sso-with-logon-ticket).
+**Note:** For more detailed information on the process of calling extraction using SSO with SAP Logon Tickets, refer to the knowledge base article [SSO with Logon-Ticket](https://kb.theobald-software.com/xtract-universal/sso-with-logon-ticket).

 ### Related Links
 * [SAP Help - Kerberos and SAP NetWeaver AS for Java](https://help.sap.com/doc/saphelp_nw75/7.5.5/EN-US/4c/8a4d292e2849a8b7cbd229be5c94a5/frameset.htm)